ej8899/snake-client/README.md

 - automatic snake movement (via client side) after first keypress - no stopping it now!
 - every time you change snake's direction, it gets faster!
 - stretch feature: receive notfication if others join the game

+## Future Ideas:
+- [ ] error check any missing "requires" and provide clean exit if missing
+- [ ] report final snake speed at game over
+- [ ] modify server to report 'food eaten' to add to final scoring